Optimizing product listing images one of the most important things you can do to increase your brand’s sales on Amazon.

 Be sure to include a picture of the product inside or alongside the packaging - just like how a customer would see it in a retail store setting.
 This is particularly important for products which may be given as gifts.

 3. Product In Use

-This is simply an image of the product being used as intended.
-It’s often 1-2 images of the product being used by a model, or staged in an ideal setting.
+Demonstrate the intended use of the product.
+Include 1-2 images of the product being used by a model, or staged in an ideal setting.

 4. Lifestyle photo

-There may potentially be some crossover with the ‘product in use’ shot. this image helps the customer imagine how the product solves their problem or improve their life in some way.
+For the lifestyle photo, there may potentially be some crossover with the "product in use" shot, but that's fine -- it simply reinforces the product's usefulness or desirability.
+This image helps the customer imagine how the product solves their problem or improves their life in some way.

 5. Features and Benefits

-Explicitly state more benefits which will help consumers to make a purchase decision.
-These can include safety & quality assurances, product awards, media features, etc.
+Explicitly state benefits of the product which will help consumers to make a purchase decision.
+These can include safety and quality assurances, product awards, media features, etc.